The Pitt Meadows Fire & Rescue Service is a composite department of 40 to 50 members, which includes career staff and paid-on-call volunteers.

-The Fire Department is currently under the direction of four career officers:
+The Fire Department is currently under the direction of three career officers:

-The Fire Department also has a full-time administrative assistant, Sandie Mallan.
+The Fire Department also has two full-time administrative staff, Sandra Mallan and Vanessa Reid.

 All other members are paid-on-call (POC) volunteers and are organized as follows: